The Best of London Halal Food Festival 2017

 FtLion also encountered a newly launched Online Halal Supermarket website, Maalgaari, with the simple byline: We Deliver… You Cook.

-The most ambitious was a recently launched UK distribution company that aimed at introducing premium non-alcoholic French ‘wines’ to the British palette.
+The most ambitious was a recently launched UK distribution company that aimed at introducing premium non-alcoholic French ‘wines’ to the British palate.

 Of the food stalls, the first to shut shop for the day was Gaucho BBQ.